lennartbrandin/profiling-report/main.typ

 - Execution using a profiler
 - Analyzing results for @PHot:pl
 - Inspecting hotspot code for optimization
-The concept of predictive profiling, i.e. predicting the profiling results without compiling the source code, as part of an @IDE, will be summarized. @hu_towards_2025
+The concept of predictive profiling, i.e., predicting the profiling results without compiling the source code, as part of an @IDE, will be summarized. @hu_towards_2025

 == Motivation
 In the process of iterative code-improvement, badly designed code may be visible early on, for example, a long-running function with little computational complexity.